SAP-samples/btp-s4hana-nocode-extension/prepare/TrialBooster.md

 # Setup the SAP Build Apps Service

+If you have already set up your SAP BTP account for SAP Build Apps by using the _Get Started with SAP Build Apps - Quick Account Setup_ link the mission overview or in the previous tile, you can skip this tutorial.

 In this section you will use a booster to setup the landscape in your **SAP BTP Trial Account** for using **SAP Build Apps**.
 The process described here will use the already existing subaccount, because of the limitations in the Trial Account.

 **Important:** Please use trial account in US East region